Countdown to Christmas: a handy checklist

 1 month to go

-- If you’ll be having a traditional turkey this year, make sure you order it nice and early.
+- If you’ll be having a traditional turkey this year, make sure you order it in good time.

-- If you’ve not started wrapping your gifts already, now’s the time to do it to avoid a mad evening of hasty gift wrapping on Christmas Eve.
+- If you’ve not started wrapping your gifts already, start now to avoid a mad evening of hasty gift wrapping on Christmas Eve.

 - Decorate the house!
 Dedicated festive fans may have had their trees up months ago, while others might have a strictly ‘nothing until December’ rule.
 One month is a good amount of time to get the decorations up, and really get the Christmas countdown going.